Miguel Piñero: Short Eyes

 In 1972, when Piñero was 25 years old, he was incarcerated in Sing Sing prison for second-degree armed robbery.
 His first literary work was Black Woman with a Blonde Wig On.
 Marvin Felix Camillo, the director of The Family, an acting troupe made up of ex-cons, submitted the poem to a contest, which it won.
 The warden of Sing Sing then became concerned that "contraband" was being taken from the prison and nearly put Camillo in jail after seeing an article in the newspaper.
 While serving time in prison, Piñero wrote the play Short Eyes as part of the inmates' playwriting workshop.
 Mel Gussow came to see it, and due to his review in The New York Times, the director of the Theater at Riverside Church wanted Piñero to present it there.

 When Piñero was released from Sing Sing on parole in 1973, he was able to present Short Eyes with The Family.
-The title comes from "short heist", the prison slang term for child molestation.
+The title comes from the prison slang term for child molestation.
 The play is a drama based on his experiences in prison and portrays how a house of detention populated primarily by Black and Latino inmates is affected by the incarceration there of a white pedophile, considered the lowest form of prison life.
 In 1974, the play was presented at Riverside Church in Manhattan.
 Theater impresario Joseph Papp saw the play and was so impressed that he moved the production to Broadway.
 It went from Riverside Church, then to The Public Theater, eventually to Vivian Beaumont Theater.
 The play was nominated for six Tony Awards.
 It won the New York Drama Critics Circle Award and an Obie Award for the "best play of the year".
 The play was also a success in Europe.
 The play catapulted Piñero to literary fame.
 Short Eyes was published in book form by the editorial house Hill & Wang.
 It became the first play written by a Puerto Rican playwright to be put on Broadway.

 Nuyorican Poets Café

-In the 1970s, Piñero co-founded the Nuyorican Poets Café with a group of artists including Pedro Pietri and Miguel Algarín, would become his closest friends.
+In the 1970s, Piñero co-founded the Nuyorican Poets Café with a group of artists including Pedro Pietri and Miguel Algarín, who would become his closest friends.
 The Café is a place for performance of poetry about the experience of being a Nuyorican or Puerto Rican in New York.